 The JOO study right can be granted only for studies available at the University of Helsinki and supported by the home university.

 Decisions on granting the JOO study right are based on the following criteria:

 NB!
 Being granted the JOO study right does not guarantee access to a course (e.g., if the course uses a preliminary examination, competence test, priority order or participant quota in which participants are selected on a first-come, first-served basis).
 For the JOO right to be granted, the student must have sufficient knowledge and skills to complete the course.
 If the course has no separate quota, the decision whether to grant the right to study will depend, for example, on whether the university’s facility and equipment resources allow the acceptance of JOO students and whether the course can accommodate the students.

 Studies at the University of Helsinki’s Open University are not included in the scope of the JOO scheme.

 Bachelor and master level students can submit their application twice a year during fixed application periods:

 If the closing date for applications does not fall on a weekday, the application period will close on the next week day.
 Applications submitted after the closing date cannot be considered.

-Applicants must check their home university’s timetable for supporting statements and must take into account the time required for handling the application at the home university (both electronic and paper applications).
-Applications must arrive from the home university to the University of Helsinki by the closing date for applications.
-Similarly, applications submitted by post must arrive by the closing date for applications.
+NB!
+The application for JOO studies has two stages.
+Applicants must first apply for an endorsement for JOO-studies from the home university and take into account the time required for processing of the application at the home university.
+Endorsed applications must arrive from the home university to the University of Helsinki by the closing date for applications.

 Doctoral students can submit their application year-round, but make sure to apply before the course begins.
 Processing time for the applications is four weeks.